Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

-The efficiency of run-length encoding depends on the arrangement of the parameters.
-We observe that the migration rate (i.e., the fraction of parameters that change the quantization bucket between adjacent checkpoints) of parameters can differ significantly between different quantization buckets.
-In the default arrangement where parameters of all quantization buckets are interleaved, the run-lengths get interrupted by the buckets with high migration rates, resulting in poor compression ratios.
+\textbf{Optimization: Parameter Rearrangement.} The efficiency of run-length encoding depends on the arrangement of the parameters.
+We observe that the \emph{migration rate} (i.e., the fraction of parameters that change the quantization bucket between adjacent checkpoints) of parameters can differ significantly between different quantization buckets.
+In the default arrangement where parameters of all quantization buckets are interleaved, the run lengths get interrupted by the buckets with high migration rates, resulting in poor compression.

 To prevent this, we rearrange parameters to isolate the parameters from different quantization buckets.
 After calculating the delta, we split delta values corresponding to each quantization bucket in the source checkpoint into separate groups, as shown in the second step of \cref{fig:delta}.
 Each group is then encoded separately.
 This ensures that quantization bins with high migration rates don't affect others.
-The process can easily be reversed during reconstruction and does not require any additional storage to obtain the parameter arrangement.
-We provide the full algorithm in \cref{sec:delta-algo}.
+The process can easily be reversed during reconstruction and does not require any additional storage to obtain the parameter arrangement. \cref{algo:param-rearrangement,algo:param-reconstruction} provide a sketch of this algorithm.
 The approach is particularly useful when the number of quantization bins changes between checkpoints.
-As demonstrated in \cref{sec:ablations}, this simple modification can significantly improve the compression ratio.
+As demonstrated in \S~\ref{sec:ablations}, this optimization can significantly improve the compression ratio.